avoidwork/tiny-lru/README.md

 ## ttl
 ### Property

-Milliseconds an item will remain in cache
+Milliseconds an item will remain in cache, resets when accessed

 **Example**